Trump ban by social media companies came after years of accommodation for world leaders who pushed the line

 Facebook has since partnered with Rappler as part of its news verification program to combat disinformation.

-World leaders only pose a sliver of the overall challenge companies face in policing speech online.
+World leaders pose only a sliver of the overall challenge companies face in policing speech online.
 But banning of a world leader has an impact orders of magnitude more visible than the banning of ordinary users.
-And Trump commanded a social media presence perhaps more formidable than any other user in the history of the medium, and he has used that rapt audience to spread hundreds of lies and conspiracies, and to bully private citizens.
+And Trump commanded a social media presence perhaps more formidable than any other user in the history of the medium, and he has used that rapt audience to spread hundreds of lies and conspiracy theories, and to bully private citizens.

 His banishment, by the companies that helped him reach his audience unfiltered, could prove a turning point.